 After centuries of harvesting in Maryland, wild ginseng is becoming harder and harder to find.
 Today, a pound of North American wild ginseng roots (Panax quinquefolius) can bring as much as $1,000.
 Most of it ends up in China and Korea where it is regarded as a cure-all and is under heavy demand.

 Once, digging ginseng roots in Maryland was a simple activity of searching out the plants in a deep wood and digging it up.
 Today it’s a little more complicated as rules implemented by the U.S. Department of Agriculture in 1979 regulate the harvest of this vulnerable species.
 Modern diggers must have a State ginseng collector’s permit and digging is legal only from September to December.
 Diggers may only remove plants 5 years old or older and they must keep records of how much ginseng they take, where it was found and to whom it is sold.
-In Maryland digging ginseng is legal only on private lands, in State forests and in wildlife management areas, not in State and Federal parks.
+In Maryland digging ginseng is legal only on private lands.

 Despite these laws to protect it, wild ginseng in Maryland is on the decline says Dr. Christopher Puttock, a research associate in the Botany Department at the Smithsonian’s National Museum of Natural History in Washington, D.C.
 Puttock and a team of researchers recently conducted an extensive survey of wild ginseng in Maryland sponsored by the University of Maryland’s Arboretum and Botanical Garden.
 Here, Puttock answers a few questions about this survey for Smithsonianscience.org.